Preferred Drug List

 If a brand-name product is requested when a generic equivalent is available, a prior authorization request will need to be submitted from your provider.

-Sometimes, a member must try a medicine on the PDL before a drug that is not on the PDL would be approved by CareSource.
+Sometimes, CareSource requires that you try a less expensive medicine used for the same condition before “stepping up” to a medication that costs more.
 This is called step therapy.
-Certain drugs are covered only if step therapy is used.
+Certain drugs may only be covered if step therapy is used.

 Some drugs have limits on how much can be given to a member at one time.
-Quantity limits are based on the drug makers’ recommended dosing frequencies.
-Patient safety is also considered.
+Quantity limits may be based on several factors such as the drug makers’ recommended dosing, patient safety, or the Food & Drug Administration (FDA) recommendations.

 Drug Safety Recalls